Young Pros Spotlight

 What is your role / current company?

-If you could give one piece of advice to other Young Pros, what would it be?
+If you could offer one piece of advice to other young professionals, what would it be?

 What is your proudest professional achievement?

-What’s your dream job?
-(If money was no object, what would you do?)
+What is your dream job?
+If money were no object, what would you do?

 THE ARF YOUNG Pros WANTS TO KNOW ABOUT YOU!